-Warning lights inform the driver of malfunctions in any of the vehicle's systems. (\rightarrow P. 424)
+Warning lights inform the driver of malfunctions in any of the vehicle's systems. (\rightarrow P. 441)

 - 1:These lights turn on when the engine switch is turned to the ON position to indicate that a system check is being performed.
 They will turn off after the engine is started, or after a few seconds.
 There may be a malfunction in a system if a light does not come on, or if the lights do not turn off.
-Have the vehicle inspected by your Toyota dealer. - 2: The indicator flashes to indicate that the system is operating. - 3:The indicator light comes on to indicate a malfunction.
+Have the vehicle inspected by your Toyota dealer. - 2: The indicator flashes to indicate that the system is operating. - 3:The indicator light comes on to indicate a malfunction. - 4:For 2WD models, even though there is no function of deactivating the curtain shield airbags in a vehicle rollover, the RSCA OFF indicator turns on briefly when the engine switch is turned to the ON position.
+But this is not a malfunction.